ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 `directional` sets whether this signal is directional; that is, if you need to be looking at it to detect it.
 Optional, defaults to true.

 Note that the defaults for the above can be changed in cupsignal_init.sqf.

+IMPORTANT NOTE FOR MULTIPLAYER: Make sure you only add signals on a single machine!
+Ideally, this should be the server, so you should add these inside an `isServer` block.
+You can add them on the client-side, but only do that if you know for sure that it will only run locally.

 The return value - shown above as being assigned to `index` - is the index of the newly-created signal.
 This is only required if you intend to remove the signal later, via the following command:-